-Vendor number(s) H25907, H25908, H25909, H25844, H62653, HJ0914, HJ0529, HJ0531 Click or tap here to enter text .
-Primary regional center Inland Regional Center Service type(s) Adult Developmental Centers, Behavior Management Programs, Work Activity Program, Supported Employme Group Service code(s) 510, 515, 954, 950 Number of consumers currently served 769 Current staff to consumer ratio 510- 1:4, 515- 1:4, 1:1; 954 1:18; 950 1:3, 1:4 1.
-Please provide a brief description of the service/setting that includes what a typical day consists of and how services are currently provided.
+Vendor number(s) HP5260 Primary regional center San Gabriel Pomona Regional Center Service type(s) Adult Developmental Centers, Behavior Management Programs, Work Activity Program, Supported Employment-Group Service code(s) 510, 515, 954, 950 Number of consumers currently served 769 Current staff to consumer ratio 510- 1:4, 515- 1:4, 1:1; 954 1:18; 950 1:3, 1:4

+1. Please provide a brief description of the service/setting that includes what a typical day consists of and how services are currently provided.
 This response must include the baseline/current levels for any aspects of the program for which the concept proposes funding.

 OPARC ADCs and Behavior Mod programs are at community sites.
 Our internal standard for community access is 80% of the program day.
-Typically participants meet at the site & then leave for pre-determined activities, volunteer, &/or paid employment.
-However, the majority of the activities/ employment are not tied to PCPs/goals.
+Typically participants meet at their site & then leave for pre-determined activities including volunteer work & paid employment.
+However, the majority of the activities/ employment are not tied to PCPs/Goals.
 Many of our participants choose to stay on-site.
 As well as many of the families requesting that individuals stay on-site.
-OPARC has 21 SE groups working - performing a variety of tasks.
-Over the last 2 yrs, we've transitioned/started 11 groups that earn minimum wage.
+OPARC has 21 SE groups working performing a variety of tasks.
+Over the last 2 yrs, we've transitioned/started 11 Groups that earn minimum wage.
 With the start-up of our 055 program, we have 42 enrolled (31 from WAP).
 We are encouraging participants in WAP to access the community-based option.
 Daily, there are substitute opportunities available to cover absences with SE Groups.
 Job Developers increased efforts to secure IPs, adding 52 since June 2018.
 We believe the people we support receive very good services but with proper staff training & additional positions to assist in developing PCP's, there will be a greater emphasis on the needs/desires of each person.
 A more personalized approach will lead to activities/services/creative options that challenge/enhance their ability to achieve & for OPARC to come into HCBS compliance.

-Project Narrative Description: 2.
-Please provide a brief sum funding, including justification nmary narrative of the concept for which you are requesting n for the funding.
-OPARC is requesting 2 employees, PCP Facilitators, to lead the transition to PCPs & Thinking.
-These individuals would begin to work with participants, employees, CSCs, caregivers, & families to develop PCPs that reflect the participant's choices/ goals.
+Project Narrative Description:

+2. Please provide a brief summary narrative of the concept for which you are requesting funding, including justification for the funding.

+OPARC is requesting an individual to lead the transition to Person Centered Plans /Thinking & Community Integration at SS-Walnut - a PCP & Integration Facilitator.
+The employee will begin working with participants, employees, CSCs, caregivers, and families to develop PCPs that reflect the participant's choices/goals.
 OPARC has over 700 participants.
 The transition of all these plans is Herculean.
-The PCP Facilitators will be key players in doing outreach & education with participants & other stakeholders to make sure they understand why PCPs are being developed & addressing fears of change by encouraging participants & families, along with reassuring them of safety.
-In addition, employees would be getting role modeling /training on the development of PCPs/participant goals/needs/etc. Case Managers,
+The PCP & Integration Facilitator will be a key player in outreach and education with participants and other stakeholders to ensure they understand why PCPs are being developed and addressing fears of change - encouraging participants and families, while reassuring them of safety.
+In addition, employees would be getting role modeling/ training on the development of PCPs/participant goals/needs/etc. Case Managers, Assistant Managers and Program

-Assistant Managers & Program Managers would then begin to develop PCPs with the oversight of the Facilitators.
+Managers would begin to develop PCPs with the oversight of this individual, until ready to complete on their own.
 Developing PCPs/goals are wonderful.
-However, resources/opportunities/transportation need to be found & coordinated to implement these PCPs/goals - so that they meet the individual choice & lessen saturation of participants at one location in the community.
-OPARC would like an Integration Specialist to develop & find resources for participants that meet their goals/PCPs in the areas that they receive services &/or live.
+However, resources/opportunities/transportation need to be found and coordinated to implement these PCPs/goals - so that they meet the individual choice and lessen saturation of participants at one location in the community.
+OPARC would the PCP & Integration Facilitator to develop and find resources for participants that meet their goals/PCPs in the areas that they receive services and/or live.